webxmedia-ca/HP-CL/README.md

 # HopeS's Automated Tests - Craiglist Postings
 This repo defines the automated tests suites for HopeS.
-The git url is: https://github.com/webxmedia-ca/HP-CL
+The git url is: https://gitlab.com/3learner/hpcl (was: https://github.com/webxmedia-ca/HP-CL)

 # Dependencies